CHI0MA00/CHI0MA00/README.md

-👋 Hi, I’m Chioma Okoli.
-I am a Data Analyst with experience in Excel, SQL and Power BI.
+- 👋 Hi, I’m Chioma Okoli.
+I am a Data Analyst and Entry Specialist proficient in Excel, SQL and Power BI and Google Sheets.

+- 🧱 I'm upskilling my Data Analytics skills.

+- 👩🏻‍🤝‍👩🏻 I'm interested in Data Analytics and Entry roles (Internships, Freelancing, Remote and Full time Roles).

-- 📫 How to reach me - chiomaokoli016@gmail.com
+- 📫 How to reach me - chiomaokoli016@gmail.com and www.linkedin.com/in/chiomaokoli

 <!---